 The contracts that are in place between the NBA and commercial suppliers include arrangements to ensure adequate supplies of local and imported blood products.
 The NBA is liaising continuously with product suppliers and is maintaining a close watch on the imported Immunoglobulin products supply should pressures arise because of COVID-19.
 Appropriate ordering of all blood products and dispensing of Immunoglobulin products are essential to ensure product is available to all patients who need it.
 It is not appropriate to increase stock levels, as this could put strain on supply.

 The National Blood Supply Contingency Plan has not been activated, as relevant trigger inventory points within the Plan have not been reached.

-Donating blood is an essential continuing activity, and is explicitly supported by governments as an exemption to restrictions on movement and travel.
-These restrictions do not prevent you from going to a Lifeblood donor centre and continuing to donate blood, or becoming a new donor.
+Donating blood and plasma is an essential continuing activity, and is explicitly supported by governments as an exemption to restrictions on movement and travel, whenever they are put in place.
 If you are feeling healthy and well and meet donor eligibility criteria please consider donating.
 Lifeblood has introduced non-contact temperature testing of all potential donors presenting at donor centres, as an additional safety measure.
 Lifeblood donor centres have social distancing arrangements between donors in place and this critically important activity must continue to ensure Australia’s lifeblood keeps flowing.
 To book a donation, visit lifeblood.com.au or call 13 14 95, or download the Donate Blood app.

 The NBA, government jurisdictions, Lifeblood and commercial suppliers continue to work closely together to ensure the continuing safe and secure supply of blood and blood related products and services.
 The Commonwealth Department of Health website has up to date information on issues relating to COVID-19.
 The Lifeblood website also has information about blood and plasma donations, as well as Lifeblood’s response to the current situation.